orkes-io/docs/docs/getting-started/adding-custom-code-worker.md

 </TabItem>
 </Tabs>

 We can see that when we run this workflow for amounts >= $10,000, it runs a fraud check.
-If we named the task `fraud-check`, we'd notice that it actually executed (in playground env), but how?
+If we named the task `fraud-check`, we'd notice that it is actually executed (in playground env), but how?
 That's because there is a pre-defined task that is polling and running all the tasks named `fraud-check`.
 We also have the required permissions in the playground for this task.

 So how can we implement this task for ourselves?
 First, let's rename the task to a new unique name for ourselves - for ex: `fraud-check-<replace-with-a-unique-value>`.
 And now, let’s see how this custom fraud check can be implemented: